Sophed/mkpr/README.md

 ## Motive
 Originally based on my project [golaunch](https://github.com/Sophed/golaunch), mkpr is intended to be a comprehensive set of utility scripts and templates for my personal projects.

-[Just](https://github.com/casey/just) was chosen as the action runner of choice for its flexibility and simple shell-like syntax.
-Running `just build` and having a cohesive toolchain is far simpler than having build scripts with different syntax for each language I use for a project.
+[Just](https://github.com/casey/just) was chosen as the command runner of choice for its flexibility and simple shell-like syntax.
+Simply running `just build` and having a cohesive toolchain is far easier and less headache than having build scripts with different syntax for each language I use for a project.

 ## Installing
 - I'll add to some package repos eventually